Fitness and Your 13- to 18-Year-Old

 Article Translations: (Spanish)

-In the teen years, kids who used to be bundles of nonstop energy might lose interest in physical activity.
-Between school, studying, friends, and even part-time jobs, they're juggling a lot of interests and responsibilities.
+As kids enter their teen years, they might lose interest in physical activity.
+Between school, homework, friends, and even part-time jobs, they're juggling a lot of interests and responsibilities.

 Fitness in the Teen Years